Skip to content

 What are networks?

-1. Student Societies - Societies who are informally affiliated to a Network and whose activity aligns with a Network's values and aims.
-Like Networks, Societies are also part of UWLSU.
+1. Affiliated Student Groups – some students groups are informally affiliated to a Network and whose activity aligns with a Network’s values and aims.
+Like Networks, Student Groups are also part of UWLSU

-2. Network Leads - Network Leads are students who work closely with the Community and Belonging Team as volunteers to help us shape events and campaigns focussed on the particular network.
+2. Network Leads – Network Leads are students who work closely with the Community and Engagement Team as volunteers to help us shape events and campaigns focused on the particular network.

 Networks help us to ensure we are acting with liberation and inclusion in mind.
-Our Networks recognise the intersections of identity and it is possible to self-define into one, some, or all of our Networks.
-Networks often collaborate together to achieve positive, powerful change for their respective communities.
+Our Networks recognise the intersections of identity, and it is possible to self-define into one, some, or all our Networks.
+Networks can collaborate to achieve positive and powerful change for their respective communities.

-We collaborate with each Network to celebrate Liberation Months throughout the year in partnership with UWL, Societies and Sports Teams; these include Black History Month, Disability History Month, Trans Awareness Week, Women’s History Month and LGBTQ+ History Month.
+We collaborate with the Networks to celebrate liberation days and months throughout the year in partnership with UWL, Societies and Sports Teams.
+These can include Black History Month, Disability History Month, Trans Awareness Week, Women’s History Month and LGBTQ+ History Month.